Deadpool: Marvel 2997

 In Messiah War Deadpool is locked in a freezer for eight hundred years.
 When he escapes he is captured by the armed forces of the few surviving humans left.
 He helps Cable to get Hope Summers back from Stryfe who is later revealed to be inside this version of Deadpool's head.
-After seemingly defeating Stryfe, this version of Deadpool is quickly ripped in half and appears to die shortly after, his last words being a joke on "severance" pay.
+After seemingly defeating Stryfe, Deadpool is quickly ripped in half and appears to die shortly after.

 Marvel Zombies

 In the first Marvel Zombies limited series, a zombie version of Deadpool is seen fighting the Silver Surfer.
-The zombie Deadpool eventually loses his body and appears as a disembodied head beginning in Marvel Zombies 3.
-This incarnation of Deadpool, frequently referred to as Headpool, entered the mainstream Marvel continuity when he is encountered and captured by the original Deadpool in Deadpool: Merc with a Mouth.
+Deadpool eventually loses his body and appears as a disembodied head beginning in Marvel Zombies 3.
+This incarnation of Deadpool, frequently referred to as Headpool, entered the mainstream Marvel continuity after being encountered and captured by the original Deadpool in Deadpool: Merc with a Mouth.
 Along with several other alternate versions of Deadpool, Headpool went on to appear in Deadpool Corps with a propeller beanie mounted to his head, granting him flight.

 Spider-Man & Deadpool

-In an alternate future, Spider-Man is an old man who got paralyzed from a Life Model Decoy Deadpool and lives in a retirement home with an elderly Deadpool.
+In an alternate future, Spider-Man is an old man who was paralyzed by a Life Model Decoy of Deadpool and lives in a retirement home with an elderly Deadpool.
 Unknown to Spider-Man, Oldpool was giving his blood to Peter so he would not die due to his old age.
 In a battle between LMD Deadpools, Oldpool uses a time machine and mistakenly switches places with the mainstream Deadpool.
 After they got to the main timeline they are reunited with the main Spider-Man and Oldpool.
 Then after stopping Master Matrix (the LMD master created by Peter's parents) and Chameleon, Old Man Peter and Oldpool fade away to their timeline.